tv-deusen/openwebui-containers/README.md

 After starting the services, configure Uptime Kuma to monitor both Ollama and Open WebUI:

 1. Access Uptime Kuma at http://localhost:3001
-2. Create a new account during first login
+2. Create a new account during first login (not really yet)
 3. Add monitors for both services:

 ### Basic Health Check for Open WebUI